webapexdev/findock-tt/README.md

 Enhance the task list with better data management capabilities.

 **Requirements:**
-- Add search functionality (filter by title and description)
+- Add search functionality (filter by title and description) : done
-- Add status filter (todo, in_progress, done) with ability to select multiple
+- Add status filter (todo, in_progress, done) with ability to select multiple : done
-- Implement pagination on backend (limit, offset, or cursor-based)
+- Implement pagination on backend (limit, offset, or cursor-based) : done
-- Add pagination controls on frontend (page numbers, prev/next buttons)
+- Add pagination controls on frontend (page numbers, prev/next buttons) : done (now only shows total labels, to see this you have to add tasks over 10 or you can change the page display numbers manually in the code)
-- Show total task count and current page info
+- Show total task count and current page info : done
-- Persist filter/search state in URL query parameters
+- Persist filter/search state in URL query parameters : done

 **Bonus:**
-- Add sorting options (by date created, title, status)
+- Add sorting options (by date created, title, status) : done
-- Add "My Tasks" filter (tasks where user is owner or assignee)
+- Add "My Tasks" filter (tasks where user is owner or assignee) : done
-- Remember filter preferences in localStorage
+- Remember filter preferences in localStorage : done

 ---